Project-Books/book-project/STYLEGUIDE.md

 Wherever possible, try to keep methods short (under 15 lines).
 This makes it easier to test, comprehend and reuse.

+## JUnit

+### Fewest number of assertions in every test

+In every test method, try to minimise the number of assertions.
+Generally speaking, ideally there should only be one.

 ## Recommended reading

 - Clean code, Robert C. Martin